muhammad-rawjee/codepath-prework/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## App Brainstorming (Step 4)
+Three of my Favorite Apps:

+1. Mimo:

+2. ESPN

+3. Waze

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+Building the App itself went pretty smoothly, but adding the gif to the README.md file was a bit of a hassle.

 ## License